One of the all-time legendary filmmakers, Maniratnam has made more than 25 films in his highly successful career spanning over three decades.

 Thiruda Thiruda (1994)

-Maniratnam brought coolness quotient in the otherwise bland 90s, when Indian cinema was at its very lowest.
-Thiruda Thiruda came as a breeze of fresh air and dominated the south Indian movie halls.
-The story followed an honest police officer who is trying to track down the culprits behind a major loot.
-The search leads him to meet several interesting characters that take the story forward and we reach a satisfying climax.
-Oozing with dark humour and thrill, Thiruda Thiruda remains one of Maniratnam’s most psychedelic outings.
+Maniratnam brought a coolness quotient in the otherwise bland 90s when Indian cinema was at its very lowest.
+Thiruda Thiruda came as a breeze of fresh air and dominated the South Indian movie halls.
+The story follows an honest police officer who is trying to track down the culprits behind a major loot.

 OK Kanmani (2015)

-Before Bollywood ruined this South Indian classic with a very mediocre OK Janu, OK Kanmani had already become of the biggest hits of auteur’s career.
-Starring Malayalam superstar Dulquer Salman and Nithya Menon in the leading roles, the film explored the meaning of love and togetherness in the contemporary times.
-The contrast of a young couple was met with an elderly couple and the story moves ahead with ample of heartwarming sequences.
-This is one of the very few romantic comedies that Maniratnam made in his lifetime and quickly became a cult classic.
+Before Bollywood ruined this South Indian classic with a very mediocre OK Janu, OK Kanmani had already become of the biggest hits of the auteur’s career.
+Starring Malayalam superstars Dulquer Salman and Nithya Menon in the leading roles, the film explores the meaning of love and togetherness in contemporary times.

 Dil Se..
 (1998)

 Dil Se.. established Shah Rukh Khan as a highly talented actor and the music by AR Rahman turned this film into an all-time classic.
 Based on the controversial themes of terrorism, nationalism, and sacrifices, the film was a major box office and critical hit when it came out.
-SRK played the role of a radio executive who falls in love with a mysterious woman, played by Manisha Koirala and as the story unfolds, the audience sits in awe at the sheer mastery on display in terms of cinematography, sound design, and performances.

 Iruvar (1997)

-Set amidst the political humdrum of Tamil Nadu in the 90s, Maniratnam piloted this passion project based on the real-life rivalry of two heavyweight politicians Karunanidhi and M.G.
-Ramachandran.
 Both Prakash Raj and Mohanlal fitted in their respective characters to the T and the film turned out to be an international hit.
 Iruvar is widely recognized internationally to be one of the best Indian films to come out of the past few decades and has immortalized itself in a grand way.
 With Iruvar, Maniratnam proved why he was the most visionary filmmaker to come out of the country in the 90s.

 Alaipayuthey (2000)